privacyIDEA is a fork of LinOTP

 ("2step_clientsize", TWOSTEP_DEFAULT_CLIENTSIZE)]:

-self.add_tokeninfo(key, getParam(param, key, optional, default))
+self.add_tokeninfo(key, get_optional(param, key, default))

 if val is not None:

-hashlibStr = val
+hashlib_str = val

 else:

-hashlibStr = self.hashlib
+hashlib_str = self.hashlib

 # check if the key_size is provided